Best Energy Gels and Hydration for Long-Distance Running

 Maurten Gel 100

-- Why it’s great: Uses hydrogel technology for easy digestion and slow energy release.
+• Why it’s great: Uses hydrogel technology that allows carbohydrates to pass through the stomach with minimal irritation, providing smooth digestion and steady energy release.

 Find on Amazon